-Over the past year, I’ve received coverage from these publications for free, and without a PR agency: Entrepreneur, The Street, Engadget, Businessing, Insight Guides, Creative Click Media, The Huffington Post, Self Lender, Money Nomad, Manta, NGData, How Stuff Works and others.
+Over the past year, I’ve received coverage from these publications for free, and without a PR agency: Entrepreneur, The Street, Engadget, Businessing, Insight Guides, Creative Click Media, The Huffington Post, Self Lender, Money Nomad, Manta, NGData, How Stuff Works, Super Money, Wisebread, and others.

 How am I doing this?
 Am I’m spending hours pitching writers after scouring for their contact information?
 No, I’m not.
 There’s an incredible service out there called Help A Reporter Out (frequently referred to as HARO), which connects writers and editors with sources.
 Once you sign up for this free service, you select the topics you want to hear about and then receive a digest up to 3x per day.
 These emails contain a list of topics that each writer is working on, and you subsequently respond with a well-written pitch.
 While you can respond via the HARO online platform, you can also send emails to the masked email addresses that come with each request — something that I’ve found to be more efficient.